 8 Ways to Prepare Your Home for a Winter Sale

-Whether we are getting a snow storm like last year’s Christmas or a nice, balmy 60 degree “heat wave”, here are eight great preparation tips that you can use to spark the eyes of potential buyers:
+Whether we are getting a Christmas snowstorm like in years past or a nice, balmy 60-degree “heatwave”, here are eight great preparation tips that you can use to spark the eyes of potential buyers:

 1. Boost the Curb Appeal

 People may get lazy during the winter with their curb appeal.
 The truth is that your curb appeal is just as important during the winter as it is during the Fall.
 Just keep in mind that you want homeowners to feel the warm attractive appeal when looking at every facet of your property.
 When it snows, make sure that you shovel all the walkways and the driveway.
 Make sure if you have an open house that there is easy access and that you put down ice-melt because an injured guest is the last thing you want.